MustafaHi/Wiki3/docs/dev/Performance.md

 Test against https://mustafahi.github.io/Wiki3/

+The following result is dependent on the test server specs and it location, Wiki3 takes no time to process,
+this applies as general whole website (hosted on github pages) performance, and attempting to get most performant result.

 ### Version 0.4 break-down

 Those tests were run with default options, (some options will give better results).